-The biggest city in England's North West, Manchester is a vibrant metropolis, bursting with culture, shopping and loads of other exciting things to do.
+The biggest city in England's North West, Manchester is a vibrant metropolis, bursting with culture, shopping and loads of other exciting things to do with our car hire in Manchester.
 It's also the gateway to some of the most beautiful parts of the UK – from the nearby Peak District to the Lake District to the north.

 If you're flying in for a visit, look out for us at Manchester Airport – we're based at the conveniently located Car Rental Village on Ridgway Road.
 If you're arriving by train you'll find us at Piccadilly Station, and we also have a pick-up location in Stretford, near Old Trafford football stadium.
 Our wide variety of locations means you'll have no trouble getting on the road, whether you're meeting clients, friends, family or travelling solo.

-With our best price guarantee, no hidden fees to pay and a 24-hour rental helpline, we'll see to it that your trip to Manchester is one to remember.
+With our best price guarantee, no hidden fees to pay and a 24-hour car hire helpline, we'll see to it that your trip to Manchester is one to remember.

 Opening hours:Mo-Su 0630-2400